Wafeeq-Fareed/My_Portfolio/Deploying Active Directory.md

 - Added another OU named IT and created a user, Joseph Chacko, with the username Jos.
 - Configured both accounts with strong passwords.

-4.Configuring Target-PC to Join the Domain:
+4.Configuring `target-PC` to Join the Domain:
-- On target-pc, changed the DNS setting from 8.8.8.8 to the server IP, 192.168.10.7, to allow the device to connect to the Active Directory Domain Services.
+- On `target-pc`, changed the DNS setting from 8.8.8.8 to the server IP, 192.168.10.7, to allow the device to connect to the Active Directory Domain Services.
-- Opened System Properties on target-pc, navigated to Advanced system settings > Computer Name tab, and changed the workgroup to the domain MyServ.local.
+- Opened System Properties on `target-pc`, navigated to Advanced system settings > Computer Name tab, and changed the workgroup to the domain MyServ.local.
-- After entering administrator credentials, target-pc successfully joined the domain.
+- After entering administrator credentials, `target-pc` successfully joined the domain.

 5. Domain Access Verification:
-- Restarted target-pc and logged in using the newly created user accounts, John Britto and Joseph Chacko, verifying that the accounts were accessible within the domain environment.
+- Restarted `target-pc` and logged in using the newly created user accounts, John Britto and Joseph Chacko, verifying that the accounts were accessible within the domain environment.

 ### Outcome
 The Active Directory Domain Services were successfully configured, allowing centralized management of users and devices.
-The target-pc was successfully joined to the domain, demonstrating the functional ADDS environment.
+The `target-pc` was successfully joined to the domain, demonstrating the functional ADDS environment.

+## Phase 3: Brute Force Attack Simulation and Monitoring with Splunk

+### Objective
+To simulate a brute force attack on the Active Directory using Kali Linux and monitor the attack events in real-time using Splunk.

+### Setup Details

+- **Environment:**
+  - **Attacker Machine:** Kali Linux
+  - **Target Machine:** `target-pc` with IP 192.168.10.100
+  - **User Account Targeted:** Britto

+### Configuration Steps

+1. **Preparing Kali Linux:**
+   - Updated and upgraded the Kali Linux system:
+     ```bash
+     sudo apt-get update && sudo apt-get upgrade -y
+     ```
+   - Created a new directory for the project:
+     ```bash
+     mkdir ad-project
+     ```
+   - Installed the Crowbar tool for brute force attacks:
+     ```bash
+     sudo apt-get install -y crowbar
+     ```

+2. **Preparing the Password List:**
+   - Navigated to the wordlists directory to access preloaded brute force passwords:
+     ```bash
+     cd /usr/share/wordlists
+     ```
+   - Extracted the `rockyou.txt` file:
+     ```bash
+     sudo gunzip rockyou.txt
+     ```
+   - Copied `rockyou.txt` to the `ad-project` directory:
+     ```bash
+     cp rockyou.txt ~/ad-project/
+     ```
+   - Extracted the first 20 entries from `rockyou.txt` to create a smaller password list:
+     ```bash
+     head -n 20 rockyou.txt > passwords.txt
+     ```
+   - Edited the `passwords.txt` file to include Britto’s actual password:
+     ```bash
+     nano passwords.txt
+     ```

+3. **Configuring Remote Desktop on Target-PC:**
+   - On `target-pc`, opened **System Properties** and navigated to **Advanced system settings > Remote** tab.
+   - Enabled Remote Desktop and added the user Britto for remote access.

+4. **Executing the Brute Force Attack:**
+   - Accessed Crowbar on Kali and executed the brute force attack:
+     ```bash
+     crowbar -b rdp -u britto -C passwords.txt -s 192.168.10.100/32
+     ```
+   - The command initiated a brute force attack on Britto’s account, ultimately unlocking it after successful password discovery.

+5. **Monitoring the Attack with Splunk:**
+   - Logged into the Splunk dashboard via `http://192.168.10.10:8000`.
+   - Searched for the brute force events using the following query:
+     ```spl
+     index=endpoint eventcode=4625
+     ```
+   - The results displayed the failed login attempts (Event Code 4625), indicating the brute force attack on Britto’s account.

+### Outcome
+The brute force attack was successfully executed using Crowbar, and the corresponding security events were accurately captured and displayed in Splunk.
+This demonstrated the ability to detect and monitor brute force attacks in real-time using SIEM tools.

+## Project Summary

+This cybersecurity project involved a three-phase setup to enhance network security and simulate attack scenarios for monitoring and defense.

+**Phase 1: SIEM Configuration with Splunk**
+A Splunk server was configured on an Ubuntu 22.04 virtual machine within a local network.
+The server was integrated with a Windows 10 machine (`target-pc`) using Splunk Universal Forwarder and Sysmon, enabling real-time monitoring of endpoint activities through the Splunk dashboard.

+**Phase 2: Active Directory Configuration**
+A Windows Server 2022 virtual machine was set up as an Active Directory Domain Controller.
+User profiles and organizational units were created, and the `target-pc` was successfully joined to the domain, allowing centralized user and device management.

+**Phase 3: Brute Force Attack Simulation and Monitoring**
+Using Kali Linux, a brute force attack was simulated on the `target-pc`'s user account (Britto) using the Crowbar tool.
+The attack was monitored in real-time via the Splunk dashboard, showcasing the system's ability to detect and log security events.

+This project demonstrated the integration of SIEM tools, Active Directory management, and the importance of monitoring for potential security breaches.